 One scenario looks like this – an employer reports a claim 9 days after injury and the Workers’ Comp Board fines the carrier for a late compensability decision and payment of benefits.
 The carrier or TPA (self-insureds) is fined $500.

 Does the claims department pay the fine under expenses or Indemnity/Medical benefits?
 The employer was nine days late, but the carrier was left with five days and two of those are the weekend.
 Does the carrier/TPA take the hit and pay it under Expenses and not under a benefit type?

 For self-insureds, sometimes the TPA’s have a fourth benefit type that is labeled, such as TPA expense.
 Please remember that Self-Insureds pay the toll for everything and then have to pay the TPA a fee to handle the files.
 The fourth benefit type where the TPA has to eat the penalty or fine kicks in for these situations.
 Does the data entry person know there exists a fourth type of payment category?
-Do not assume as a self-insured that you have to pay all fines and penalities regardless of how they occurred on a file.
+Do not assume as a self-insured that you have to pay all fines and penalties regardless of how they occurred on a file.

 For large deductible plans, the carrier adds in a clause that states – the insured will pay 50% of the incurred claims handling expenses.
 No, really, if you are a large deductible insured, check out that clause.
 I have found it in hundreds of large deductible plans.
 Could you be paying 50% of the fees for which your company owes no responsibility?

 For voluntary market policies, sometimes the person that is coding the payment type has to make that decision and they are under incredible time pressures to provide fast data entry.
 I have seen this happen more than seldom.
 The usual accuracy target is 95%.
 What if inside the 5% error rate, your company ‘s Experience Mod takes a hit for an improperly coded payment?
 That is why online access to your claims payments should be a priority when your policy is issued by the carrier.